Murder of Maya Millete: Disappearance and searches

 On January 7, 2021, Millete was last seen at the family's house around 5 in the evening; she had called a divorce attorney earlier that day.
 The following day, Larry Millete was observed on video backing their black Lexus GX 460 into a position where the rear of the vehicle could not be seen on camera.
 Larry claimed that he drove the Lexus to Solana Beach with one of their children that day; the vehicle was later impounded by the Chula Vista Police Department.
 (Note: Another vehicle the family owned, a black Jeep, was also impounded.)
+(Note: During the 2026 trial, it was testified that Larry asked a neighbor for a quote to repair paint damage to the Lexus on 9 January 2021.)
 Maya's relatives came to check on her on January 8 but were told by Larry that she had remained locked in a room by herself since the previous day.
 When they returned the following morning and insisted Larry open the door, they found the room empty with no sign of her.
 Millete's sister, Maricris Drouaillet, then filed a missing persons report with the Chula Vista Police Department.
 On January 9, Larry spoke to a neighbor saying that he took the Lexus to Anza-Borrego Desert State Park, and asked the neighbor to detail the vehicle.
 Maya Millete is presumed to be dead.